LUNG CANCER

 • Adenosquamous carcinomas are tumors with mixed adenocarcinoma and squamous cell carcinoma components, each being at least 10% of the tumor.2,8

-Development involves a multistep process that includes multiple genetic and epigenetic alterations, particularly activation of growth-promoting pathways and inhibition of tumor-suppressing pathways.2,11-13
+Development involves a multistep process that includes multiple genetic and epigenetic alterations; in particular, activation of growth-promoting pathways and inhibition of tumor-suppressing pathways.2,11-13

-• The most common targetable genomic alterations in lung adenocarcinoma are KRAS- and EGFR-activating mutations followed by ALK and ROS1 rearrangements, BRAF mutations, MET exon 14 skipping mutations and MET amplifications, RET gene fusions, and HER2 mutations.
-NTRK and NRG1 gene fusions rarely occur in NSCLC.40
+• The most common targetable genomic alterations in lung adenocarcinoma are KRAS- and EGFR-activating mutations, followed by ALK and ROS1 rearrangements; BRAF mutations; MET exon 14 skipping mutations and MET amplifications; RET gene fusions; and HER2 mutations.
+NTRK and NRG1 gene fusions rarely occur in NSCLC.23

-Dysregulation of DNA repair is also associated with platinum resistance in NSCLC.14,15
+Dysregulation of DNA repair is also associated with platinum resistance in NSCLC and significantly correlates with the relative risk of death in patients with NSCLC who are treated with chemotherapy.14,15

 • Significantly correlates with the relative risk of death in patients with NSCLC who are treated with chemotherapy